Huegoxaga/notes/finance/README.md

     - A firm may have different classes of common stock, one class may have greater voting power and seniority.
 If the firm's assets are liquidated.
 The classes may also be treated differently with respect to dividends and stock splits.
     - A prospective investor should always refer to the company's filings with securities regulators for information on the ownership and voting rights of different classes of shares
     - Callable common shares give the firm the right to repurchase the stock at a pre specified call price
-      - Callable shares are lightly issued at lower prices to compensate investors for the cool option, which is a disadvantage to them
+      - Callable shares are lightly issued at lower prices to compensate investors for the call option, which is a disadvantage to them
+      - Callable shares usually pay a higher dividend yield
       - Firms issue callable shares if they want the flexibility to repurchase the shares in the future at a fixed price
     - Putable common shares give the shareholder the right to sell the shares back to the firm at a prespecified put price
       - Putable shares are lightly issued at higher prices than non-political shares
+      - Putable shares usually pay a lower dividend yield
       - Firms issue them if they want to raise more capital for the same number of shares issued
   - Preferred stock - an equity security that pays regular dividends that is typically fixed over the securities life
     - Preferred shares do not have voting rights, it can be putable or callable shares